 As noted above, understanding why a given species or ecosystems is vulnerable serves as the basis for designing adaptation actions that are explicitly linked to relevant climate impacts.
 Based on an evaluation of the three components of vulnerability, adaptation actions can be designed that focus on either reducing exposure, reducing sensitivity, or enhancing adaptive capacity of the target species or system.
-Strategies focused on reducing exposure, for instance, might include supplemental watering in increasingly drought prone areas or riparian tree plantings to enhance shade and thereby reduce in-stream water temperature.
+Strategies focused on reducing exposure, for instance, might include supplemental watering in increasingly drought prone areas or riparian tree plantings to enhance shade and thereby reduce instream water temperature.
 See Case Study 3 for an example of approaches to reduce exposure to drought conditions in the intermountain West.
 Approaches for reducing sensitivity or enhancing adaptive capacity might seek to increase genetic diversity in a population, facilitate access and movements to suitable climatic zones, or adopt proactive habitat management strategies that support behavioral thermoregulation or access to climate change refugia.

 Understanding key climate vulnerabilities and risks and explicitly connecting them to intended actions is integral to the process of climate adaptation.
 Depending on the situation, appropriate actions may include a continuation of existing practices, a modification or refinement of existing approaches, or the development and deployment of entirely new or novel strategies.
-It is important, however, not to assume that "business-asusual" conservation and management practices will automatically enhance resilience and therefore constitute effective climate adaptation.
+It is important, however, not to assume that "business-as-usual" conservation and management practices will automatically enhance resilience and therefore constitute effective climate adaptation.
 Indeed, "showing your work" in linking climate impacts to actions is key to evaluating whether existing strategies will continue to be effective and highlighting where new or novel approaches are required (Stein et al. 2014).
-Climate Change Refugia: refers to areas relatively buffered from surrounding shifting climate regimes that enable persistence of valued physical, ecological, and socio-cultural resources.